AirCars: Legacy

-AirCars was one of several projects by MidNite Entertainment Group planned for the Atari Jaguar, but was the only one to be released.
+AirCars was one of three projects by MidNite Entertainment Group planned for the Atari Jaguar, but was the only one to be released.
 The others were Dungeon Depths (an action role-playing game), which was intended to be compatible with CatBox for multiplayer, and Assault (a strategy game).
 Both titles were announced in 1994 and scheduled for release in the second quarter of 1995, but neither was released.